Marine worm

 A large marine worm, Parborlasia corrugatus lives at depths of up to 3590 m in the ocean around Antarctica.

 Any worm that lives in a marine environment is considered a sea or marine worm.
 Marine worms are found in several different phyla, including the Platyhelminthes, Nematoda, Annelida (segmented worms), Chaetognatha, Hemichordata, and Phoronida.

 Reproduction

 Marine worms exhibit numerous types of reproduction, both sexually and asexually.
 Asexually many are able to reproduce via budding or regeneration.
 This regeneration is most notably studied in Plathelminths or Triclad, known for being one of the earliest animals to be studied for its regenerative capabilities.
 Marine worms will also sexually reproduce, internally and externally, with some releasing spawn into the ocean currents.
-This is in opposition to the much more internal and invasive method displayed by flat-worms called Penis fencing where hermaphroditic organisms will flight to try and impregnate their opponent while avoiding becoming impregnated.
+This is in opposition to the much more internal and invasive method displayed by flat-worms called Penis fencing where hermaphroditic organisms will fight to try and impregnate their opponent while avoiding becoming impregnated.
 This method is driven by the biological disadvantages (such as resource need and energy expenditure) behind carrying offspring instead of the more prolific gene passage through multiple impregnations.